-The Mirror Power-Up adds a button to the back of your Trello cards that enables you to Mirror any individual card with another board.
+The Mirror Power-Up adds a button to the back of your Trello cards that can mirror any individual card to another board.
 Attributes within the card, such as due dates, labels and comments are synchronized bi-directionally between both cards.

 Some common Mirror use-cases:

 Delegate a task to a team member